ReadWithAudrey/readwithaudrey/src/markdown/faq.md

 ---
-title: 'FAQs'
+title: FAQs
+footer: >-
-footer: If you weren’t able to find an answer for your question please head over to the contact page.
+  If you weren’t able to find an answer for your question please head over to the contact page.
 ---

-## My Reading Partner
+## My Reading Partner.
+Im a test

 ### How does Audrey choose a reading partner for me?